Open an online savings account in a few easy steps

 Here are five financial resolutions that can be tough to stick to (and there’s no shame in that), and what you can do instead:

 Just like cutting out all sweets when dieting can backfire, so too can putting a freeze on all discretionary spending.
 Eliminating discretionary expenses can even trigger a spending spree, causing you to rebel against your own (pretty strict) rules.
 No matter how bad you’re trying to stick to your money-saving resolution, avoid making the decision to cut out all extras.
-“Regardless of how hard we all try, most people cannot completely cut themselves off from all indulgences,” says Justin Cupler, Assistant Editor and Brand Ambassador at personal finance website The Penny Hoarder.
+“Regardless of how hard we all try, most people cannot completely cut themselves off from all indulgences,” says Justin Cupler, Assistant Editor and Brand Ambassador at a personal finance website.

 When working on your financial resolutions, prioritize your budget and set aside a ‘splurge’ fund so you have some freedom to spend—within reason—on items that aren’t necessities.
 These can be like a treat or ‘cheat meal’ in your otherwise-strict diet so you don’t feel deprived and vulnerable to a spending spree.